Base64 in Production: MIME, Data URLs, Performance Traps & Security Pitfalls

 - Consider performance implications for large data

-- Remember it’s encoding, not encryption
+- Remember: it’s encoding, not encryption